wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 Protect Your Git Repositories From Commit Forgery Using Signing<a target="_blank" href="https://medium.com/@rwbutler/signing-commits-using-gpg-on-macos-7210362d15">*</a>

 This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing Git Tags, for non-repudiation.
 Also covered are releases associated with Tags.

-Since we're using GPG, we have bonus notes about signing of whole files using GPG.
+BONUS: Since we're using GPG, here are also <a href="#EncryptFiles">notes about signing of whole files using GPG</a>.

 The contribution of this article is the logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
 "PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.